 With its compact design and impressive sawing capabilities, the Agawa Canyon backpacking saw easily outshines the competition.

-- A bit heavier than most folding saws
+- It's still a bit heavier than most folding saws I've compared it to

 2. Bahco 396-LAP Laplander Folding Saw

-When portability and ease of use are most important, the Bahco Laplander 396 must be another of your go-to option for a hiking saw.
+When portability and ease of use are most important, the Bahco Laplander 396 is one of my go-to options for a hiking saw.
 This Laplander is the pinnacle of sawing minimalism with its ergonomic plastic handle and 7-and-a-half-inch blade.

 This Bahco saw features a dual-position locking system for added protection against unintended opening or closing as well as a dual-position safety lock.
-The blade’s effectiveness is further increased with a low-friction, rust-resistant coating.
+Plus, the blade gets a nice boost in performance from its low-friction, rust-resistant coating.

-This backpacking saw is an easy recommendation when you factor in its foldability and portability.
+Considering how effortlessly it folds up, this backpacking saw easily earns my recommendation.
 Overall, it is an excellent folding saw that offers both convenience and security and is suitable for both novices and experienced woodworkers.

-- Cuts in both the push and pull stroke
+- It cuts in both the push and pull stroke, speeding up the sawing process for me

-- Small teeth might not work on other tasks
+- Its small teeth might not work on other heavier-duty tasks

 3. Corona Tools 10-Inch RazorTOOTH Folding Saw